 Today we’ll clear the air about what paraffin wax is, answer the burning question of “Is paraffin wax toxic?”, share common health issues caused by paraffin chemicals, and introduce you to healthier alternatives you can use to replace those not-so-good-for-you fragrances.

 Is Paraffin Wax Toxic?

 Paraffin wax is commonly used to make candles and wax melts because it is generally cheaper to produce than soy wax.
-Due to the fact that paraffin wax is derived from petroleum, coal, or shale oil, it has been found to contain known carcinogens (cancer-causing agents) such as benzene.
-CNN reports that researchers at South Carolina State University found that paraffin-based candles emitted toxic toluene and benzene, while soy candles & wax did not.
+Since paraffin wax is derived from petroleum, coal, or shale oil, it has been found to contain known carcinogens (cancer-causing agents) such as benzene.
+CNN reports that researchers at South Carolina State University found that melting paraffin wax-based candles emitted toxic toluene and benzene, while soy candles & wax did not.

 Toluene is a colorless, water-insoluble liquid that occurs naturally in crude oil.
-It is emitted from gasoline fumes, and it is in vehicle exhaust and cigarette smoke.
+It is emitted from gasoline fumes, vehicle exhausts, and cigarette smoke.
 Toluene is used as a solvent to make paint products, nail polish, lacquers, glue, and adhesives.
 Benzene is also a colorless liquid derived from natural gas & crude oil that is used as a solvent.
-But what are the health detriments associated with exposure to toluene and benzene found in paraffin candles?
-To find out more, continue reading below!

 OSHA reports exposure to toluene can cause headaches.